As an Amazon Affiliate I may earn a commission for purchases.

 What conditions would you add to this list?
 Have you noticed any trends in falls at home?

 What do you do for fall prevention and patient education?
-Here is a sample of a post hospital fall prevention handout available on my Premium Resources Page.
-Verbal and written communication, check lists and accountability all contribute to improved patient safety!
+Here is a sample over 50 senior care health handouts available on my Premium Resources Page.
+Verbal and written communication, check lists, and accountability all contribute to improved patient safety!

-Subscribe to the blog for free weekly emails and updates…and receive a few printable educational handout FREEBIES!
+Subscribe to the blog for senior care information and tips, and receive a few printable educational handout FREEBIES!